Frequently Asked Questions About Child Sponsorship

 If you are contacted by your sponsored child, his or her family or a community member outside of communications sent by Save the Children, we ask that you not respond and immediately contact your Supporter Experience Center at firstname.lastname@example.org or 1-800-728-3843, Monday-Friday 8am-5pm (EST).

 Our utmost goal is to protect the children we serve, as well as the generous sponsors who make our work possible.
 Thank you for partnering with us to achieve this goal.

 You can become a child sponsor for just $36 a month (or about a dollar a day).
 We have found that the most effective way to help children is by combining your contributions with those of other sponsors, rather than giving them directly to your sponsored child.
 Your generous monthly support will go towards helping improve the lives of children and families in your sponsorship community through our innovative programs.
 Your sponsorship is truly an investment in children’s lives and futures!

 If you can afford to provide support of more than $36 a month, or you can sponsor multiple children, you’ll help us achieve even more and ensure the long-term sustainability of our child sponsorship programs.
-If you’re interested in increasing your support on behalf of yourself, your family or your organization, please contact our donor services team at 1-800-728-3843, Monday-Friday 8am-5pm (EST).
+If you’re interested in increasing your support on behalf of yourself, your family or your organization, please contact our Supporter Experience Center at 1-800-728-3843, Monday-Friday 8am-5pm (EST).

 Is my support tax deductible?

 Yes.
 When you sponsor a child (individual, lifeline or program), you will have access to an online history of your recurring giving.
 For specific, tax-related questions about your charitable giving, we encourage you to contact your tax advisor.